SqlClient Support for High Availability, Disaster Recovery

 Connecting With MultiSubnetFailover

-MultiSubnetFailover connection property indicates that the application is being deployed in an availability group or SQL Server 2012 Failover Cluster Instance and that SqlClient will try to connect to the database on the primary SQL Server instance by trying to connect to all the IP addresses.
+MultiSubnetFailover connection property indicates that the application is using either an AG or FCI and that SqlClient will try to connect to the database on the primary SQL Server instance by trying to connect to all the IP addresses.
 When

 MultiSubnetFailover=True is specified for a connection, the client retries TCP connection attempts faster than the operating system’s default TCP retransmit intervals.
-This enables faster reconnection after failover of either an AlwaysOn Availability Group or an AlwaysOn Failover Cluster Instance, and is applicable to both single- and multi-subnet Availability Groups and Failover Cluster Instances.
+This enables faster reconnection after failover of either an AG or FCI, and is applicable to both single- and multi-subnet AGs and FCIs.

 For more information about connection string keywords in SqlClient, see ConnectionString.

-MultiSubnetFailover=True when connecting to something other than a availability group listener or SQL Server 2012 Failover Cluster Instance may result in a negative performance impact, and is not supported.
+MultiSubnetFailover=True when connecting to something other than an AG or FCI may result in a negative performance impact, and is not supported.

-Use the following guidelines to connect to a server in an availability group or SQL Server 2012 Failover Cluster Instance:
+Use the following guidelines to connect to a server using one of the Always On features:

 MultiSubnetFailoverconnection property when connecting to a single subnet or multi-subnet; it will improve performance for both.

-To connect to an availability group, specify the availability group listener of the availability group as the server in your connection string.
+To connect to an AG, specify the listener of the availability group as the server in your connection string.